A Dance Underground

 It began with a simple request.

-She came to me wanting an image of two women — close, affectionate, something suspended somewhere between a hug and a dance.
+She wanted an image of two women — close, affectionate, suspended somewhere between a hug and a dance.
 Nothing dramatic.
-Nothing symbolic in a loud or monumental way.
+Nothing symbolic in a monumental way.
 Just two people sharing a moment of connection.
 Something human, quiet, and real.

 Almost immediately, it brought back a photograph I had seen years ago.
-I don’t remember the article.
-I don’t even remember why I picked up the magazine.
-It was lying on a small table in a dentist’s waiting room, the kind of place where time feels slightly paused.
-I didn’t need to read anything.
+I do not remember the article.
+I do not even remember why I picked up the magazine.
+It was lying on a small table in a dentist's waiting room, the kind of place where time feels slightly paused.
+I never read the text.
 The image alone was enough to stay with me.

-Two women dressed in men’s clothing, suddenly dancing together inside a Moscow subway car.
-Around them, the familiar scene of early-morning commuters: tired faces, closed expressions, bodies trained to move efficiently and take up as little space as possible.
-People half-awake, half-elsewhere.
-And right there, in the middle of that grey routine, these two women were completely absorbed in each other.
+It showed two women dancing together inside a Moscow subway carriage.
+Around them were the familiar expressions of early-morning commuters: tired faces, closed gestures, people moving through the routine of the day.
+And there, in the middle of that environment, the two women seemed completely absorbed in each other.

 That feeling became the foundation of the tattoo.

 Not a perfect pose.
-Not a staged image meant to impress.
-But that fragile spark that appears unexpectedly and stays with you long after everything else dissolves.
-The kind of moment you don’t realize is important until you find yourself remembering it years later, without knowing exactly why.
+Not an image designed to impress.
+Just the memory of a fleeting moment that somehow remained present long after everything else disappeared.
+The kind of moment you do not realise is important until you find yourself remembering it years later, without fully understanding why.

-Some tattoos grow out of mythology or history.
-They carry weight through centuries, through stories repeated again and again.
+Some tattoos grow out of mythology, religion, or history.
+They carry meanings accumulated over centuries.

 This one came from something much smaller.

-It’s a reminder that intimacy doesn’t need special conditions.
-It doesn’t need a stage or an explanation.
-It can surface anywhere — even in the most ordinary, exhausted places — if you’re attentive enough to see it.
+It is a reminder that intimacy does not require special circumstances.
+It does not need a stage or an explanation.
+It can appear anywhere — even in the most ordinary places — if we are attentive enough to notice it.

 Not an event.